imarc/handbook/strategy.markdown

 [Adobe XD](https://www.adobe.com/products/xd.html) is our primary tool for creating site maps and wireframes.

 We have created Adobe XD templates with our most commonly used wireframe components.
 You can get the latest versions from our fileserver.
-These can be found by going to *fileserver > files > user experience > templates*.
+These can be found by going to *fileserver > data > files > UX > templates*.

 ### Documents